MrIckyThump/programming_python/README.md

 - **TAs**: Viktor Wolf

-This course gives an overview of modern data-driven techniques for natural language processing.
-The course moves from shallow bag-of-words models to richer structural representations of how words interact to create meaning.
-At each level, we will discuss the salient linguistic phemonena and most successful computational models.
-Along the way we will cover machine learning techniques which are especially relevant to natural language processing.
+This course gives an introduction to modern Python programming for data science based on a unique BBC news media data set.
+The course contents start with a basic introduction to programming with Python as well as the relevant elements using Anaconda, git and Jupyter Notebooks.
+We then continue with learning about programming basics, routines and how to use external libraries.
+More advanced topics will cover Python-specific elements, data visualisation as well as object-oriented topics.
+Advanced elements will deal with data science essentials, typical problems in data science and how to solve basically any data question.

 - [Readings](#readings)
 - [Grading](#grading)